Cranberry Coffee Cake

 Native Americans and the Native Americans were the ones who first introduced cranberries to the pilgrims all those many years ago.

 Interestingly, Native Americans used cranberries in various dishes they made, but they also used them in other ways, such as to dye clothing, rugs, and blankets.
 They also used cranberries as a medicine to treat common indigestion.

 Where Do Cranberries Come From?

 Cranberries are one of the few fruits native to North America.
 Many people mistakenly believe that cranberries grow in water.
 Not true.
 Cranberries grow on bushes and long vines in sandy marshes called “bogs“.
-Bogs are one of North America’s most distinctive types of wetlands, an unusual ecosystems characterized by alternating layers of sand, peat, gravel and clay.
+Bogs are one of North America’s most distinctive types of wetlands, an unusual ecosystem characterized by alternating layers of sand, peat, gravel, and clay.

 Cranberries are a sought-after crop because they’re versatile and packed with nutrients and antioxidants.
-To meet the global demand, farmers must take extensive measures to keep their cranberry bogs in pristine condition to keep their crop strong.
-When done correctly, vines can actually last indefinitely.
+To meet the global demand, farmers must take extensive measures to keep their cranberry bogs in pristine condition to keep their crops strong.
+When done correctly, vines can last indefinitely.